vaelgates/arkose/index.md

             — Christian Schroeder de Witt, Postdoctoral Researcher at the University of Oxford
           </li>
           <li class="glide__slide">
             <blockquote class="testimonial">As someone who is relatively new to alignment research, the call with Arkose was more than worth the time.
 Loads of useful pointers, honest feedback and an overall pleasant call experience.
-Definitely helped me to refine my plan to transition into the field!</blockquote> — Matthew Lee, Machine Learning Engineer
+Definitely helped me to refine my plan to transition into the field!</blockquote> - Anonymous
           </li>
           <li class="glide__slide">
             <blockquote class="testimonial">My call with Vael Gates from Arkose was enlightening and profoundly helpful, providing me with access to resources I was previously unaware of.
 Their dedication to offering personalized support has immensely enhanced my AI safety research.
 Arkose's cool and invaluable contribution is a cornerstone for the community's thriving success, positioning them as a trusted ally for student researchers like myself.</blockquote> — Yi Zeng, PhD Student at Virginia Tech